Blog>Trade>Starting a Business>How to start an appliance repair business

 How much does a domestic appliance engineer earn?

 The average salary for a domestic appliance engineer is £29,000.
-But as a self-employed domestic appliance engineer, you have the potential to earn even more from growing your customer base and taking on more business opportunities.
+However, as a self-employed domestic appliance engineer, you could earn even more from growing your customer base and taking on more business.

 Is appliance repair profitable?